thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 Now that we have our API in place, we just need a simple frontend to serve as a basic use case.
 If we would aim for a proper scalable solution, we'd most likely not serve the frontend from the same server that serves the API.
 For the purpose of this blog post and to show off Nickels features, we will just keep the entire project together.

 We won't cover the frontend part in the same depth as we did for the backend.
-You can simply jump to [repository](https://github.com/thoughtram/demo-clog-website) on GitHub that contains the entire code that was written for this post.
+You can simply jump to the [repository](https://github.com/thoughtram/demo-clog-website) on GitHub that contains the entire code that was written for this post.

 Let's just assume that we are building a simple web app with a text input for the user to enter the URL to a repository on GitHub and a button to request the changelog from the API that we built.